Dr. Jain is a consultant in neurology and has no relevant financial relationships to disclose.)

 The frequently used term “cognitive impairment” refers to disturbances of information processing, which covers the acquisition, storage, retrieval, and use of information.
 According to the "working memory" model, the allocation of limited resources available for information processing is under the control of the central executive.
 Working memory corresponds to the set of things we are attending to at any given moment.
 Thus, attention and memory are processes that operate together, and drugs affecting attention would be expected to impair memory as well.
 Cognitive disturbances include delirium, disturbances of memory, intellect, and behavior.
 Various terms referring to memory disorders in this article are:

-Fugue.
-An episode during which a person assumes a new identity and has no memory of his or her true identity.
+.
+An episode during which a person assumes a new identity and has no memory of his or her real identity.
 Fugue-like states are associated with retrograde amnesia.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.